 Interactive batch jobs are generally invoked without a script file, for example:

--X flag enables X11 forwarding, which is necessary with a GUI.
-You will need to have a X11 server running on your computer to use X11 forwarding [see more].
+--x11 flag enables X11 forwarding, which is necessary with a GUI.
+You will need to have a X11 server running on your computer to use X11 forwarding, see the getting connected page.
 The remaining flags in this example are resource requests with the same meaning as the corresponding header lines in a batch file.